 Companies are now leveraging advanced technologies, such as Machine Learning (ML) and Artificial intelligence (AI), to discover sensitive data in structured and unstructured data sets, such as MS Office documents, Log files, and SQL databases.

-As Medibank case highlights, if there is a proper data mapping strategy in place, an enterprise would be able to cater to its commitments to protect consumers’ data.
+As the Medibank case highlights, if there is a proper data mapping strategy in place, an enterprise would be able to cater to its commitments to protect consumers’ data.

 Continuous monitoring is the practice of using different tools and methods to monitor networks and IT systems in real-time automatically, which allows for discovering abnormal behaviors, vulnerabilities, and non-compliance issues early and detecting them before they turn into security issues or risks.